sheljohn/siglot/README.md

 Both the `Slot` and `MemberSlot` provide the following methods/features as well:
 + Binding upon construction: an instance can be constructed with the same inputs than that of the corresponding `bind` function;
-+ Rebinding to another callback/instance of same type is supported, using the method `bind` as well;
++ Rebinding to another callback/instance of same type is also supported, using the method `bind` to overwrite previous data;
-+ `bool is_active() const`: tells if the slot is attached to a signal.
++ `bool is_active() const`: tells if the slot is attached to a signal;
 + `void clear()`: detach the slot from the corresponding signal.

 ### The `MemberSlot` class